2sic/2sxc-docs/2sxc Docs Generator/basics/cms/page-publishing/index.md

 As further changes to modules additions / removals / reordering happen, this happens on the P28 version only.
 So even if we delete or rename a module, the live version will not show this.

-So DNN mechanims incl. moving/renaming of modules is a DNN/Evoq responsiblity, and is versioned by DNN/Evoq.
+So Dnn mechanims incl. moving/renaming of modules is a Dnn/Evoq responsiblity, and is versioned by Dnn/Evoq.
 We'll talk about the internal content of a module further down.

 ### Publishing a Page
-Basically when an editor publishes a page, DNN will do the following:
+Basically when an editor publishes a page, Dnn will do the following:

 1. set P28 to the published page
 1. tell each module to publish in that version (in case the module support inner versioning - read on...)

-### DNN / Evoq Workflows
+### Dnn / Evoq Workflows
 Because these topics are almost undocumented - and exist in different implementations, they are confusing.
 You need to know the following about workflows:

 1. Workflows apply to the page only, so pages need to know if they have a workflow and which one